Denali–Mount McKinley naming dispute: Reactions to name change

 Ohio native and junior Alaska Senator Dan Sullivan, a Republican, said he was "gratified" that President Obama changed the name.
 Alaska Governor Bill Walker, an independent, said: "Alaska's place names should reflect and respect the rich cultural history of our state, and officially recognizing the name Denali does just that."

-On August 30, 2015, speaking from Denali's Ruth Glacier, Senator Murkowski said: "For centuries, Alaskans have known this majestic mountain as the 'Great One'.
+On August 30, 2015, speaking from Denali's Ruth Glacier, Senator Murkowski said:

+For centuries, Alaskans have known this majestic mountain as the 'Great One'.
 Today we are honored to be able to officially recognize the mountain as Denali.
-I'd like to thank the President for working with us to achieve this significant change to show honor, respect and gratitude to the Athabascan people of Alaska."
+I'd like to thank the President for working with us to achieve this significant change to show honor, respect and gratitude to the Athabascan people of Alaska.

-Obama used the first week of September 2015 on a "climate change-focused" visit, which he also used to announce the renaming of the mountain.
+During a "climate change-focused" visit in the first week of September 2015, Obama restated the renaming of the mountain.
 On September 6, 2015, former Alaska Governor Sarah Palin criticized Obama's Alaskan visit and also voiced her opposition to the name change: "The name of the national park was changed to Denali some years ago.
 So I thought that was good enough.
 We could keep McKinley as the highest peak on the North American continent.
 We could keep that name McKinley."

-After the 2016 presidential election, President Trump and Interior Secretary Ryan Zinke reportedly asked Alaskan senators Dan Sullivan and Lisa Murkowski if they wanted Trump to reverse the name change.
-The two senators told Trump that they did not want this to happen, and Trump agreed not to reverse the name change.
+After the 2016 presidential election, President Trump and Interior Secretary Ryan Zinke asked Alaskan senators Dan Sullivan and Lisa Murkowski whether they wanted Trump to reverse the name change.
+The two senators told Trump that they did not want this, and Trump agreed not to reverse the name change.